How the Money Flows

 The borrow rate is the bridge

-To run the loop, the trader has to borrow.
-They borrow USDC against their tokens, and they pay interest on it.
-That interest is the toll Own collects for supplying the cheap, leveraged long leg.
-The trader is happy to pay it, because they're funding it out of the much larger funding income they collect on the outside venue.
+To run the loop, the fund has to borrow.
+It borrows USDC against its eTokens and pays interest - the toll Own collects for supplying the cheap, leveraged long leg.
+The trader is happy to pay it, because it's funded out of the much larger funding income collected on the outside venue.

 Here's the trick: the borrow rate isn't a single made-up number.
 It's built in two layers.